MTDOJRP/docs/docs/leo/tools/menu.md

 This is a guide on how to use the LEO Menu in KCRP!
 This guide will show you how to cuff, drag, use and deploy spike strips, and create speedzones around an area.

 We wil start off with the most important part of the menu: LEO Actions.
+This is what you will use a majority of the time you are on patrol!

 ![leomenu](leomenu.png)